Clear bags only will be permitted at athletic events

-WEST COLUMBIA, SC – As part of Lexington Two’s commitment to the safety of students, families, employees, and community members, the district conducts security screenings and clear bag requirements at board meetings and for events at its high school arenas and stadiums.
+WEST COLUMBIA, SC – As part of Lexington Two’s commitment to the safety of students, families, employees, and community members at district events, Lexington Two conducts security screenings and has a clear bag requirement at stadiums and arenas, as well as at the district office (board meetings) and Performing Arts Center.

-Metal detectors: All attendees will be asked to follow instructions of the security screening staff at the board meeting or event site, and only clear bags will be allowed at board meeting venues, and in stadiums and arenas.
+Metal detectors: All attendees at larger district events will be asked to follow instructions of the security screening staff at the event site.
 Spectators will be asked to individually walk through the metal detector, which will beep if a metal object is detected.
 Anyone with a prohibited item will be asked to take the item back to a vehicle before being permitted into the stadium or arena.
 Spectators will not be asked to remove any belts, clothing, hats, or shoes.

 Approved bags